- Academic Honesty Policy

 - Key card access to the department requires filling out a web form on MICE (see ‘Access’ menu).
 Your advisor, sponsor, or student services staff will be notified by email and can then approve the request.
 You will receive an email when the request has been approved.
 After that, it can take the University access control office several days to enter your information into the system.

-- For changes in Undergraduate and MS program descriptions, please contact Jessica Rosa.
+- For changes in Undergraduate and MS program descriptions, contact Jessica Rosa.

 For changes in faculty listings, please contact Patricia Hervey.